art4711/bmap_find/README.md

 #### p64v3jump

 Since we're already making the code ugly, let's go full out.
-I happen to know that gcc (the version I use) will generate a jump table for that switch.
-But there is no way to convince gcc that `pb->levels` is always in range of the jump table.
-So before doing a lookup in the jump table gcc has to make sure that pb->levels is in range.
+I happen to know that clang (the version I use) will generate a jump table for that switch.
+But there is no way to convince clang (or gcc for that matter) that `pb->levels` is always in range of the jump table.
+So before doing a lookup in the jump table the compiler has to make sure that `pb->levels` is in range.
 That's an extra branch.
 Also, the generated code seems to be jumping back and forth from the jump table instead of generating more straightforward code.
 Even though the branch predictor should always predict this correctly, let's try to improve it.

 `p64v3jump` does that.
 We're now deep into "shaving to lose weight" territory.
-To achieve this we use a little known feature of gcc: computed gotos and labels as values.
+To achieve this we use a little known feature of gcc (which clang also supports): computed gotos and labels as values.
 If it wasn't clear, this is far beyond standard C.

     p64v3jump-mid-dense-populate vs. p64v3switch-mid-dense-populate
     x statdir/p64v3switch-mid-dense-populate